 Your Honourable House lately addressed his Excellency on the subject of a supposed understanding or arrangement between two or more of the Members of the present Executive Council, as to the administration of the government in the event of his Excellency's death, which Address and Answer are hereto appended, marked (K.); in which answer his Excellency was pleased to intimate rather indignantly, that he knew of no such agreement, and in fact that no document of such a nature existed.
 The Hon.
 Robert Baldwin Sullivan, the presiding Member of the Executive Council, and the Hon.
-Captain Baldwin, however, informed the committee, as will appear by the minutes of their evidence, marked (L.), hereto appended, that a paper had been signed, whereby Mr. Sullivan had declared his intention, in the event of his Excellency's death, not to administer the government, although by the Royal Instructions, in such a case, the administration would devolve upon him, as presiding Councillor; but to resign his office, in order to avoid the administration of the government, and that this paper was not only in existence, but was drawn up by his Excellency himself in the Council Chamber, signed and delivered to Mr. Allan (the next senior member), in the presence of his Excellency and the whole Council.
+Captain Baldwin, however, informed the committee, as will appear by the minutes of their evidence, marked (L.), hereto appended, that a paper had been signed, whereby Mr. Sullivan had declared his intention, in the event of his Excellency's death, not to administer the government, although by the Royal Instructions, in such a case, the administration would develve upon him as presiding Causailler; but to resign his office, in order to avoid the devolve upon him, as presiding Councillor; but to resign his office, in order to avoid the administration of the government, and that this paper was not only in existence, but was drawn up by his Excellency himself in the Council Chamber, signed and delivered to Mr. Allan (the next senior member), in the presence of his Excellency and the whole Council.

-The respect which your Committee feel for his Excellency's high office, forbids their dwelling upon the mortifying subject of the contradiction between his Excellency's answer and those gentlemen's testimony; and they will only say, that it must of course destroy all confidence in future in his Excellency's assertions, especially as his Excellency and the confidence in future in his Excellency's assertions, especially as his Excellency. retains Mr. Sullivan as his principal and confidential adviser, notwithstanding the evidence so given by him.
+The respect which your Committee feel for his Excellency's high office, forbids their dwelling upon the mortifying subject of the contradiction between his Excellency's answer and those gentlemen's testimony; and they will only say, that it must of course destroy all confidence in future in his Excellency's assertions, especially as his Excellency retains Mr. Sullivan as his principal and confidential adviser, notwithstanding the evidence so given by him.

 Neither do they think it necessary to dwell upon this arrangement, to bargain away, contrary to the Royal Instructions, the future government of this province; for such it evidently was, notwithstanding Mr. Sullivan's attempt and natural anxiety to explain it away; an arrangement as unconstitutional and delusive as could have been proposed; for, in the event of Sir Francis B. Head's death, the government would necessarily devolve on the presiding councillor, and he could not have resigned to any one but His Majesty.
 To resign to his inferior would have been "a new theory."
 Neither could he have released himself from the government by refusing to take the oath of office.
-The Committee observe that such an oath is not required by the 31st of the King or the King's Instructions, and at all events the power to administer the government, in the event of his Excellency's death, does not depend on it for if it did we mucht be for a time without a government; and if one could decline on it, for if it did, we might be for a time without a government; and if one could decline taking an oath, all might, and we might in such an alternative be left without a government.
-An arrangement so inconsistent with the rights and honour of the Crown, and with the safety and protection of the people, was probably never before thought of in a British colony, and s a striking evidence of the strange notions entertained by his Excellency and the present Council about our constitution.
+The Committee observe that such an oath is not required by the 31st of the King or the King's Instructions, and at all events the power to administer the government, in the event of his Excellency's death, does not depend on it, for if it did, we might be for a time without a government; and if one could decline taking an oath, all might, and we might in such an alternative be left without a government.
+An arrangement so inconsistent with the rights and honour of the Crown, and with the safety and protection of the people, was probably never before thought of in a British colony, and is a striking evidence of the strange notions entertained by his Excellency and the present Council about our constitution.